kanishka-linux/kawaii-player/README.md

 		1. First install pytaglib from AUR
 		2. Create package from PKGBUILD using command 'makepkg -s' and then install using 'sudo pacman -U'.

+2. Arch Users can also get package from AUR.
+[Latest release](https://aur.archlinux.org/packages/kawaii-player/), thanks to **Nocipher** and [git-version](https://aur.archlinux.org/packages/kawaii-player-git/), thanks to **SolarAquarion**.

-2. For Ubuntu or Debian based distro.
+3. For Ubuntu or Debian based distro.

 	- Users can directly go to Release section and download appropriate .deb package and install it using